 The taught component of this course comprises eight seminars lasting an hour and a half, which will seek to help students familiarise themselves with some of the techniques and aesthetics that inform 20th- and 21st-century music.
 Topics will include approaches to musical time, texture, space, gesture, timbre, line, harmony, and the role of the composer in contemporary society.
-Thanks to the Faculty's Assistant Professor in Composition, Dr Marta Gentilucci, the aesthetics and techniques of electroacoustic composition will figure in detail.
+The aesthetics and techniques of electroacoustic composition will figure in detail.
 These sessions are given jointly for Part IA and Part IB students, and need not be attended by Part IB students who took Composition at Part IA.
 They are designed to help candidates orient themselves within the context of recent developments and to equip them with a range of techniques with which to underpin and structure their own works.
 As part of these seminars, compositional exercises exploring various techniques are set, to be followed up in supervisions.